sierdzio/gibs/README.md

 library used by that app.

 If a subproject is a library, it will be automatically linked with your main app.
-There is no need to manually specify include paths or libs in that case.
+There is no need to manually specify include paths or lgibs in that case.

 (not implemented) If a subproject is another application, it will not be connected to the "main" app.
 The executables will be placed in the same directory.

-(not implemented) If a subproject is a plugin, ibs will create the plugin and copy it to the same directory as the main app.
+(not implemented) If a subproject is a plugin, gibs will create the plugin and copy it to the same directory as the main app.
 No further linking will be preformed.